NPriyankaDS/NLP-projects/Langchain/Cuisine_Genius_app/README.md

 # Langchain
 This repository will contain codes for LLM applications

-Introducing "CuisineGenius" - Your Ultimate Restaurant Idea Generator! 🍽️
+Introducing "Cuisine Genius" - Your Ultimate Restaurant Idea Generator! 🍽️

 Are you an aspiring restaurateur looking for the perfect concept to kickstart your culinary venture?
 Look no further!
 "CuisineGenius," is an application developed using the LangChain framework and powered by the intuitive Streamlit library.